williamboehringer/williamboehringer/README.md

 ## Hello Everyonew!

 I'm currently a programming student whiling to become a web developer.
-- 👓 wI work with the following programming languages: Python, HTML, CSS
+- 👓 I work with the following programming languages: Python, HTML, CSS
 - 🔭 I’m currently studying system analysis and development
 - 🌱 I’m currently learning Django
 - 📫 How to reach me: You can contact me via [Linkedin](https://www.linkedin.com/in/william-boehringer-b38618137)